Azure roles, Azure AD roles, and classic subscription administrator roles

 In the Azure portal, you can manage Co-Administrators or view the Service Administrator by using the Classic administrators tab.

-In the Azure portal, you can view or change the Service Administrator or view the Account Administrator on the properties blade of your subscription.
+In the Azure portal, you can view or change the Service Administrator or view the Account Administrator on the properties page of your subscription.

 For more information, see Azure classic subscription administrators.